aliriorios/aliriorios/README.md

-## 👋 Hiii, I'm Alírio Rios!
-I'm on my way to become a web developer!
+## 👋🏽 Hi, there!
+I'm Alírio Rios and I'm on my way to become a web developer!

 <!-- Status Panel and Languages ------------------------------------------------------------------->
 <div align="center">